 Why Does My Body Sink?

-I'm currently being taught how to swim by 3 amazing people.
-In my opinion, they're doing a great job.
-However, there is a problem.
-Why does my body sink?
+I'm currently taking swimming lessons but there is a problem: why does my body sink?
 I have tried floating on my back, but have had no success.
 I have been told by someone other than these three amazing people, that I am what is called “A Sinker."
 They said that no matter what I try I will sink to the bottom of the pool.
-I would just like to know; 1) Are there people that just can't float?
-2) I was hoping that you could give tips on how to float, because I feel like the only real fear that I have of water is not being able to float.
+I would just like to know;

-It is all down to relative density.
 Human muscle is denser and therefore less buoyant than fat.
-Fat contains more water, is less dense and therefore floats well.
+Fat contains water and oil and is less dense and therefore floats well.

 Also your upper body will float better and for longer because your lungs contain air which helps keep it up, whereas your legs will be there first part to sink.